Lego Ideas: Review phase

 Due to the increasing number of project submissions based on ideas that The Lego Group would reject, Lego Ideas has refined its submission standards over the years.

 Since its inception, a number of sets that have reached the 10,000 vote threshold have been rejected during the review for various reasons.
 Some rejected sets have been based on specific intellectual properties were rejected due to the content matter presented.
 Any theme that relates to alcohol, sex, drugs, religious references, post-World War II warfare or based on a first-person shooter is deemed inappropriate for younger Lego fans.
 IPs that have been rejected for this reason have been based on Firefly and Shaun of the Dead.

 Other projects which have been rejected include ones based on My Little Pony: Friendship Is Magic due to the property being owned by rival toy manufacturer Hasbro, certain sets based on The Legend of Zelda due to the need to create too many original molds, although Lego did not completely rule out other projects based on the franchise, and a Sandcrawler set for the Ultimate Collector Series due to The Lego Group's ongoing collaboration with Lucasfilm on Lego Star Wars.
+My Little Pony and other Hasbro based properties not already under Lego's current lines were eventually allowed under the line once the partnership started between Lego and Hasbro for Transformers in the Lego Icons line.
+The first Hasbro IP to come out of the Ideas line would be based on Dungeons & Dragons in 2024.

 In the first 2015 review, announced in October 2015, no projects were selected for the first time as the many projects were rejected for various reasons.
 Many of these projects would not have met the revised submission standards issued in June 2016.

 A record 26 projects qualified for the first 2020 review followed by another record 35 qualified projects in the second 2020 review.
 Lego cited the sudden increase in projects surpassing the 10,000 vote threshold was likely due to the global lockdown amidst the COVID-19 pandemic.
 The first 2021 review phase saw yet another record number with 57 qualified projects after one project was disqualified due to an intellectual property conflict.